Chart Color Schemes

 AreaSearch analysis reveals Werrington recording weaker employment conditions than most comparable areas nationwide

-There are 2,952 residents employed, with an unemployment rate 1.0% higher than Greater Sydney's 4.2%.
-Workforce participation in Werrington is similar to Greater Sydney's 60.0%.
-Leading industries for employment among residents include health care & social assistance, retail trade, and transport, postal & warehousing.
-Notably, the area has a high concentration in transport, postal & warehousing, with employment levels at 1.9 times the regional average.
+There are 3,034 residents in work while the unemployment rate is 0.5% higher than Greater Sydney's rate of 4.2%.
+Workforce participation is similar to Greater Sydney's 60.0%.
+Employment among residents is concentrated in health care & social assistance, retail trade, and transport, postal & warehousing.
+The area has a notable concentration in transport, postal & warehousing with employment levels at 1.9 times the regional average.

 Frequently Asked Questions - Employment